 Battery Operated Motorized Blinds

 Battery Operated Motors are the easiest way to motorize your blinds.
-A battery pack is attached behind the blind to power the blind.
-Once the batteries run out, just change the batteries and your blinds are ready to go again.
+A battery pack is attached behind the blind to power the blind or a rechargeable battery is integrated with the motor.
+Once the batteries run out, either change the batteries in the battery pack, or recharge the battery in the motor.
 Battery Operated Motorized Blinds are typically controlled by a remote control, however some brands of battery operated blinds can be connected to a home automation system.
-Drapery cannot be motorized with a battery powered option.
+Draperies cannot be motorized with a battery powered option.

 Wall Plug Low Voltage and 110V Motorized Blinds and Drapes